MicrosoftDocs/quantum-docs/articles/user-guide/libraries/standard/error-correction.md

 Notice that the `QECC` type does *not* include a recovery function.
 This allows you to change the recovery function that is used in correcting errors without changing the definition of the code itself; this ability is in particular useful when incorporating feedback from characterization measurements into the model assumed by recovery.

-Once a code is defined in this way, you can use the <xref:Microsoft.Quantum.ErrorCorrection.Recover> to recover from errors:
+Once a code is defined in this way, you can use the [Recover](xref:Microsoft.Quantum.ErrorCorrection.Recover) operation to recover from errors:

 ```qsharp
 let code = BitFlipCode();